simpway/HDLC-ICEC/README.md

 - According to you requirement, 256 bits register can be changed to bigger.
 You can also transfer the data to firmware byte by byte with a FIFO.
 - The example is based on FELIX.
 When without FELIX platform, VIO in chipscope can be used to exchange data between the software and firmware.
 - This package has been fully verified on VLDB and LTDB testing, for both of IC and EC configuration.
+- Tr.ID must +1 for each operation.
+If the returned Tr.ID doesn't match, the operation should be redone.
+- CTRL number must +2 for each operation.

 Kai Chen <kchen@bnl.gov>